-Our group facilities also have an extensive set of state-of-the-art robotics and mechatronics R&D facilities, which includes:
+We have extensive state-of-the-art robotics and mechatronics R&D facilities:

-- Robotics Innovation Centre: The Robotics Innovation Centre officially opened in early 2019 and provides major extensive R&D facilities (including a motion capture system, testbeds for aquatic robotics, UGV and legged robots, etc.), as well as collaborative work environments for joint work with Australian Government agencies, industry and academia.
+- Robotics Innovation Centre: officially opened in early 2019, the centre provides major R&D facilities (including a motion capture system, testbeds for aquatic robotics, UGV and legged robots, etc.), as well as collaborative work environments for joint work with Australian Government agencies, industry and academia.

 - Flight Operations Centre: The Flight Operations Centre is a facility approved by the Civil Aviation Safety Authority for UAV research and flight-testing.
 It includes a large flying field area and a building for UAV engineering work and storage; the centre is used by our group as well as by affiliates and joint ventures.

-- Motion Capture Facility: The Motion Capture Facility, operated by RAS group, is the largest motion capture system in Australia.
+- Motion Capture Facility: Our Motion Capture system is the largest motion capture system in Australia.
 It allows tracking of hundreds of markers simultaneously over a volume of 8 x 8 x 4 m3 at 1000Hz, and has a tracking accuracy of less than one millimetre.
 The system is reconfigurable to a footprint of 15 x 15 m2 and can be set up outdoors for motion tracking in sunlight.
 It is used for sensing, modelling and control of UGVs, smaller-scale indoor and outdoor UAVs, legged robots, as well as validation of SLAM algorithms.

 - W Block: W Block is a large, secure industrial building with workshop setups for assembly and testing of robotic systems.
 The interior space is reconfigurable and includes high-bandwidth WiFi and camera tracking systems.